 #>

-#> Curve Type: doubleGauss
+#> Curve Function: doubleGauss

 #> Formula: Fixations ~ (Time < mu) * (exp(-1 * (Time - mu)^2/(2 * sig1^2)) * (ht - base1) + base1) + (mu <= Time) * (exp(-1 * (Time - mu)^2/(2 * sig2^2)) * (ht - base2) + base2)